aberrya/WildFireSmokeDetection/README.md

 # WildFireSmokeDetection
-Submission for hackathon conducted by AI For Mankind (https://aiformankind.org/).
+Submission for hackathon conducted by AI For Mankind (https://aiformankind.org/) to early detect WildFire smoke .
 See details of hackathon at https://aiformankind.org/lets-stop-wildfires-hackathon-2.0/

-Thanks to AIManKind for providing Quick Start Demo https://github.com/aiformankind/wildfire-smoke-detection-camera and providning label Image Data Set.
+Thanks to AIForManKind for providing Quick Start Demo https://github.com/aiformankind/wildfire-smoke-detection-camera and providning label Image Data Set.

 ### Saved Model